gerstung-lab/SARS-CoV-2-International/var/README_template.md

 # International SARS-CoV-2 genomic surveillance

-This repository uses the `genomicsurveillance` model to estimate daily growth rates of a variety of SARS-CoV-2 lineages in selected countries.
+This repository uses the [genomicsurveillance](https://github.com/gerstung-lab/genomicsurveillance) model to estimate daily growth rates of a variety of SARS-CoV-2 lineages in selected countries.
 It fits a logistic linear model to daily lineage counts using a Dirichlet-Multinomial model.
 The growth rates are modelled in a hierarchical Bayesian fashion using stochastic variational inference.

 The model is described in detail in our publication [Genomic reconstruction of the SARS-CoV-2 epidemic in England](https://www.nature.com/articles/s41586-021-04069-y).

-The current code pulls aggregated data from `cov-spectrum.org`; the underlying data is proved by GISAID.
-Case data is from Our World in Data.
+The current code pulls aggregated data from [cov-spectrum.org](cov-spectrum.org); the underlying data is proved by GISAID.
+Case data is from [Our World in Data](https://ourworldindata.org/explorers/coronavirus-data-explorer).

-Latest update: {date}.
+Latest update: {date}, based on {n_genomes} genomic sequences.

 ## Growth rates
 ![Growth rates](plots/growth-rate-latest.png)